The Gap Between Google and Results: Here’s What You Can Do About It [VIDEO]

 Tactically, from an SEO perspective, we see Gooogle valuing deeper, more thorough content.
 The days of 300-word blog posts are dead and gone.
 You need to be the best answer to the question people have.

-And now remember, there is zero barrier to entry to content marketing.
+And now remember, there is zero barriers to entry to content marketing.
 Anybody can spin up a website and write an article.
 So how do they determining which article to rank?
 It’s not just links anymore, it’s not just the depth of your content, it’s not just your title tags and your H1s, it’s your overall brand and the footprint you’ve left within their entire data set, and it’s important to think beyond just your own website.

 Moving Away From Strictly Keyword Targeting